Rabbid76/graphics-snippets/documentation/projection_and_depth.md

 ### Clip coordinates

 Clip space coordinates are [Homogeneous coordinates](https://en.wikipedia.org/wiki/Homogeneous_coordinates).
-In clipspace the clipping of the scene is performed.<br/>
+In clip space the clipping of the scene is performed.<br/>
 A point is in clip space if the `x`, `y` and `z` components are in the range defined by the inverted `w` component and the `w` component of the homogeneous coordinates of the point:

     -w <=  x, y, z  <= w.